-■ Vehicle capacity weight
+Vehicle capacity weight

 The load capacity of your vehicle is determined by weight, not by available cargo space.
-The maximum load you can carry in your vehicle is shown on the vehicle placard attached to the driver's side door pillar.
+The maximum load you can carry in your vehicle is shown on the vehicle label attached to the driver's side door pillar.
 It includes the total weight of driver and all passengers and their belongings, any optional equipment such as a trailer hitch, roof rack or bike carrier, etc., and the tongue load of a trailer.

-GVWR and GAWR (Gross Vehicle Weight Rating and Gross Axle Weight Rating)
+■ GVWR and GAWR (Gross Vehicle Weight Rating and Gross Axle Weight Rating)

-door jamb shows GVWR (Gross Vehicle Weight Rating) and GAWR (Gross Axle Weight Rating).
+The certification plate attached to the driver's side door jamb shows GVWR (Gross Vehicle Weight Rating) and GAWR (Gross Axle Weight Rating).